Decay estimates for Cayley transforms and inverses of semigroup generators via the $\mathcal{B}$-calculus: Introduction

 \section{Introduction}

-When solving differential equations numerically, we apply some form of time-discretization.
-Our first topic is the long-time asymptotic behavior of approximation solutions.
+When solving differential equations numerically, we employ time-discretization methods.
+The first topic is the long-time asymptotic behavior of numerical solutions.
 Let $-A$ be a bounded $C_0$-semigroup $(e^{-tA})_{t \geq 0}$ on a Banach space $X$, and consider the differential equation

-The Crank-Nicolson discretization scheme with parameter $\omega >0$ transforms the differential equation \eqref{eq:differential_eq} into the following difference equation:
+The Crank--Nicolson discretization scheme with parameter $\omega >0$ transforms the differential equation \eqref{eq:differential_eq} into the following difference equation: